Mud (village): Transport

 During the summer, public buses and private vans ply regularly from Kaza to Mikkim and Mud in the Pin valley.
 During the winter, buses do not ply to the Pin valley.
 Then, the approach to Mud is via private vehicle and foot from Attargo bridge off NH-505, a distance of 33 km.

 In early 2022, the Government of Himachal Pradesh approved construction of a new road connecting the Satluj Valley, Kinnaur District to the Spiti Valley via Mud.
 The new 72 km road will run from Kafnu (NH-5) in Kinnaur to Mud, connecting to NH-505 near Atargu Bridge on the Spiti river.
 The new bypass will reduce the 460 km distance from Shimla to Kaza by 105 km.
 This will open up the Pin Valley National Park, Mud and the Spiti Valley to tourism.
+Bhaba Pass Tunnel, under the Bhaba Pass connects the Bhaba Valley on the Kinnaur side with the Pin valley on the Spiti side, is planned.
+See also tunnels in North West India.

 Accommodation

 There are a few home stays in Mud, the oldest being Tara House Home Stay.